SirGoodenough/HA_Blueprints/Automations/Person_Alert_Blueprint.md

         Build the action here that you want to happen when they leave this zone.
         Samples and examples below.

+    jump_action/name: Jump known zone to known zone Action Build the action here that you want to happen when both the zone they left and the zone they entered is known, but not the same zone.

+    default_action/name: It doesn't know what to do
+        I put this here as a catch-all, in case there is something I missed or if you want to report an error when nothing catches.
+        (Example in sample file)

     enable_time/name: Time of day to begin action(s) Set this for the time of day you want to